csexton/infect/README.md

 ## Objective

 The point of Infect it to make it easy to manage your vim config.
-You should be able to check in yoru `.vimrc` into source control and use that one file to easily install any plugins you need.
+You should be able to check in your `.vimrc` into source control and use that one file to easily install any plugins you need.

 ## Usage